jrobgood/detrumpifier/README.md

 ## Usage

+Once installed, the extension automatically operates on supported news websites:
+- **Google News** (`news.google.com`)
+- **CNN** (`cnn.com`)
+- **BBC News** (`bbc.com`)
+- **Reuters** (`reuters.com`)
+- **The New York Times** (`nytimes.com`)

-Once installed, the extension operates only on Google News pages (`news.google.com`) (for now).
-Simply navigate to [Google News](https://news.google.com ).
-The extension is designed to automatically detect and hide articles that contain references to Donald Trump as the page loads.
-This provides a cleaner news feed without requiring any manual intervention.
+Simply navigate to any of these news sites.
+The extension automatically detects and hides articles that contain references to Donald Trump as the page loads, providing a cleaner news feed without requiring any manual intervention.

 ### Manual Controls (via Extension Popup)

 For more control, you can interact with the extension's popup:

 1.  **Click the Extension Icon**: Click on the icon in your Chrome toolbar (the blue filter icon).
-2.  **Filter Current Page**: If you arrive at a Google News page and notice articles that weren't filtered, or if content loads dynamically, you can click the **"Filter Current Page"** button within the popup to re-apply the filtering logic to the currently visible articles.
+2.  **Filter Current Page**: If articles weren't filtered or content loads dynamically, click the **"Filter Current Page"** button to re-apply filtering.
-3.  **Open Filtered View**: To see a curated list of articles that passed the filter, click the **"Open Filtered View"** button.
-This will open a new tab displaying only the articles deemed free of Trump references, presented in a clean, minimalist layout.
+3.  **Open Filtered View**: Click the **"Open Filtered View"** button to see all non-Trump articles in a clean, distraction-free layout (works on all supported sites).
-4.  **Monitor Statistics**: The popup also provides real-time statistics, showing you how many articles were filtered out versus the total number of articles detected on the page, giving you immediate feedback on the extension's activity.
+4.  **Monitor Statistics**: The popup shows real-time statistics of filtered vs. total articles on the current page.
+5.  **Settings**: Click the gear icon to access settings where you can:
+    - Enable/disable filtering for specific sites
+    - Add custom keywords to filter
+    - View lifetime statistics
+    - Export/import your settings

 ## Mobile Support